svakulenk0/cast_evaluation/README.md

 ## Citation

-Please cite the following if you found QReCC dataset, our [paper](https://arxiv.org/abs/2010.04898), or these resources useful.
+Please cite the following if you found our paper or these resources useful.

 ```bibtex
 @article{vakulenko-2021-comparison,